-At Lost Our Home, our mission is to provide compassionate services to people and pets in crisis.
+At Lost Our Home, our mission is to provide compassionate services to pets and people in crisis.
 We envision a world in which all pets have loving homes and are treated with dignity and respect and we're working to achieve that vision one pet at a time through our comprehensive programs and partnerships.